Monday, May 26, 2025

 In essence, presenting a visual representation of how the S&P 500 and VIX bifurcate during periods of volatility can effectively demonstrate the importance of monitoring VIX levels for strategic trading decisions and how different levels of volatility can signal opportunities or risks in the market.

-Why Weekly Closing Prices for Recent One-Year
+Why Weekly Closing Prices for the Recent One-Year

 Additionally, analyzing weekly closing prices rather than daily closings can help smooth out some of the noise and provide a clearer picture of the overall trend in volatility, which can be beneficial for making informed trading decisions within the specified time horizon.